notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Line number margin** [background and foreground] ⇒ If **Line Number > Display** is checked in [Preferences > Margins/Border/Edge](#margins-border-edge), this sets the style for those line numbers.
 The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Line Number** settings.
 * **Bookmark margin** [background] ⇒ The background of the Bookmark margin will be set to this color, if the margin is enabled.
 The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Display Bookmark**.
 * **Change History margin** [background] ⇒ The background of the Change History margin will use this color, if the margin is enabled. (new to v8.4.6)  The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Display Change History**.
+* **Change History modified** [background and foreground] ⇒ The Change History margin will show a bar with the foreground as the outline and the background as the center color for text that has been modified since the last save; the in-text change history underline will use the foreground color.
+(New to v8.6.5)
+* **Change History revert modified** [background and foreground] ⇒ The Change History margin will show a bar with the foreground as the outline and the background as the center color for changes that have been undone since the last save and then edited to something different; the in-text change history underline will use the foreground color.
+(New to v8.6.5)
+* **Change History revert origin** [background and foreground] ⇒ The Change History margin will show a bar with the foreground as the outline and the background as the center color for changes that have been undone since the last save; the in-text change history underline will use the foreground color.
+(New to v8.6.5)
+* **Change History saved** [background and foreground] ⇒ The Change History margin will show a bar with the foreground as the outline and the background as the center color for text that has been saved since the last time it was modified this session; the in-text change history underline will use the foreground color.
+(New to v8.6.5)
 * **Fold** [background and foreground] ⇒ If a given language has folding, this will give the color for the folding symbols (`⊞ ⊟ │ └`) when the caret is _not_ inside that folding-area.
 The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Fold Margin Style**.
 * **Fold active** [foreground only] ⇒ If a given language has folding, this will give the color for the folding symbols (`⊞ ⊟ │ └`) when the caret _is_ inside that folding-area.
 The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Fold Margin Style**.
 * **Fold margin** [background and foreground] ⇒ If a given language has folding, this will give the colors for the margin-region; it will be colored with a checkerboard-like pattern (a dense version of `░`).
 The "Go to settings" link will take you to [Preferences > Margins/Border/Edge](#margins-border-edge) so you can change **Fold Margin Style**.